activesince93/MVVMDemo/README.md

 # MVVMDemo
 Android MVVM and DataBinding sample app to understand how we can implement this architecture.
+Created with the help of [erikcaffrey/People-MVVM](https://github.com/erikcaffrey/People-MVVM)

 ### Libraries used
 - AppCompat, RecyclerView, DesignLibrary